-When traveling overseas, one of the first questions to consider is whether to rent a car, and try and drive yourself around to the various tourist sites you want to see, or whether you should rely on group tours and/or public transportation.
+When traveling overseas, one of the first questions to consider is whether to rent a car which may have accessories like snap shades, and try and drive yourself around to the various tourist sites you want to see, or whether you should rely on group tours and/or public transportation.

 Today’s article will focus on the pros and cons of driving in foreign countries, and a few things to consider.
 NOTE: for purposes of this blog post, Canada doesn’t count as a “foreign country”.
 Driving in Canada is really no different than driving in the U.S., except that gas is a little more expensive, and your biggest hazards come from moose, caribou, and the occasional polar bear.